 Both Wodehouse and Tolkien were middle-aged men who smoked.

 The Definitive Answer

-So, the science is in on this important topic and all I have to do is release the definitive result.
+I’ve looked at where these nine famous authors got their ideas and the science is in on this important topic.
+All I have to do is release the definitive result.

 Here it is: